AY2425S2-CS2103T-F13-2/tp/docs/DeveloperGuide.md

 - Implementation of `clear` command to take in arguments such as `client`, `pastry` and `order` to specify which list to clear.

 These changes will make the `clear` command more versatile to use and not as destructive.

+##### 9. **Enhance Parsing of User Input**

+Currently, PowerBake allows for multiple consecutive spaces in names.
+This should not be allowed as it leads to inconsistent formatting and validation.

+**Proposed Changes**:
+- Trim consecutive spaces to a single space.
+This will ensure that names are formatted consistently and correctly.

+These changes are expected to improve PowerBake's consistency and usability.